 Glass Induction Cooking Hob Surfaces

 As easy as they are to clean, it can be difficult to maintain the glass surface of induction hobs.
 Sometimes, when we are in a rush or simply frustrated by time, we tend to not be too delicate with our appliances, and that includes our cookers.

 Should a small piece of leftover food, a grain of salt, anything, be left on the stove before you start cooking, it can be very easy to scratch the surface.
 Being just glass, induction cookers are prone to getting relatively easily damaged on the surface, leaving scratch marks that would be challenging to get out.

 It is important to clean your hob, if possible, after every use and to do so delicately, in order to avoid any damage to the surface!
-In order to protect your induction cooker top further you can purchase induction hob protectors online from Amazon.
+In order to protect your induction cooker top further, you can purchase induction hob protectors online from Amazon.

-Is induction cooking safe?
+Is Induction cooking safe?

 Induction cookers are fast becoming a popular choice and it is easy to see why even with their disadvantages.

-As an owner of an induction hob myself, I have been nothing but delighted with its looks and induction performnance.
+As an owner of an induction hob myself, I have been nothing but delighted with its looks and induction performance.
 New pans don’t need to set you back too much and the induction hob protectors are a cost-effective way to protect your new purchase.

 If you are thinking that an induction cooker might be a good choice for you then how about starting your research with our The Best Induction Cooker Tops review.